-Kauai’s nightlife is more suited to moonlight strolls than late-night partying, but if you’re simply searching for live Hawaiian music, you’re in luck.
-Virtually every hotel restaurant and lounge offers a slack key guitarist singing traditional and contemporary Hawaiian music on most nights, with many popular restaurants doing the same on the peak nights of Thursday to Saturday.
-You can occasionally hear other genres, too.
-Kauai Music Scene (www.kauaimusicscene.com) has a calendar you can search by date, type of music, and venue, among other filters.
+Local nightlife is more suited to moonlight strolls than late-night partying, but if you’re simply searching for live Hawaiian music, you’re in luck.
+Most nights virtually every hotel lounge presents a slack key guitarist singing Hawaiian mele, while many off-resort restaurants offer live Hawaiian music and other genres Thursday to Saturday.

-Of the resort nightspots, Duke’s Barefoot Bar (www.dukeskauai.com; tel.
-808/246-9599), inside the Kauai Marriott Resort, has long drawn a crowd of visitors and locals, especially at pau hana (end of work) on Friday.
-The downstairs bar features live Hawaiian music Wednesday through Monday from 4 to 6pm, and again Thursday through Saturday from 8:30 to 10:30pm.
+Of the resort nightspots, Duke’s Barefoot Bar (www.dukeskauai.com; 808/246-9599), inside the Kauai Marriott Resort, has long drawn a crowd of visitors and locals, especially at pau hana (end of work) on Friday.
+The downstairs bar has live Hawaiian music Thursday through Monday 4 to 6pm, and Friday and Saturday 8:30 to 10:30pm.

-The view isn’t as memorable, but the pupu are tastier and the music more varied in the lounge of Hukilau Lanai (www.hukilaukauai.com; tel.
-808/822-0600) inside the Kauai Coast Resort, 520 Aleka Loop, Kapaa; top musicians playing Hawaiian, jazz, country, and blues perform Monday through Saturday from 6 to 9pm.
-Note: At the Grand Hyatt Kauai (www.grandhyattkauai.com; tel.
-808/741-1234), the book-lined Stevenson’s Library sadly discontinued its live music (jazz) in 2014, but the resort’s Seaview Terrace offers nightly Hawaiian music from 6 to 9pm, along with gorgeous sunset views.
+The appetizers are tastier and the music more varied at the lounge of Hukilau Lanai (www.hukilaukauai.com; 808/822-0600) inside the Kauai Coast Resort at the Beachboy, 520 Aleka Loop, Kapaa; top musicians playing Hawaiian, jazz, country, and blues perform Tuesday through Sunday from 6 to 9pm.
+The Grand Hyatt (www.grandhyattkauai.com; 808/741-1234) presents contemporary island music from 8:30 to 11pm nightly at Stevenson’s Library, a book-lined lounge and sushi bar; the Hyatt’s Seaview Terrace offers live Hawaiian music from 5 to 8pm nightly, along with sunset views.

 You’ll meet more locals—and pay a good deal less for your drinks—by leaving the resorts.
 Here are highlights from around the island: